bankh/bankh.github.io/_pages/about.md

 I was a project lead and research scientist at Siemens Corporation Corporate Technology.
-Before SCCT, I was a research assistant in Rutgers University and Carnegie Mellon University where I was conducting research on flexible electonics, soft robotics, signal processing and prognostics for advanced manufacturing, and micro manufacturing, respectively.
+Before SCCT, I was a research assistant in Rutgers University and Carnegie Mellon University where I was conducting research on flexible electronics, soft robotics, signal processing and prognostics for advanced manufacturing, and micro manufacturing, respectively.

 In SCCT, I worked in different technology fields and research groups where I've been part of projects